-There was no recordable incident on the project in the month of August.
+There were two recordable incidents in the month of April 2020.
 The performance metrics relating to accidents per working hour remain well below the OSHA goals for similar construction.
 The current incident statistics for the project are shown in Table 6.